Tips for female bicycle travelers

 How can you find out which countries have a dodgy reputation?

-Plus, asking a general question such as; “Is it safe to cycle in country X as a solo female?” attracts comments from women who have never pedalled through that country but are more than willing to write “Follow your dreams!” and advise you to go there.
+Plus, asking a general question such as; “Is it safe to cycle in country X as a solo female?” attracts comments from women who have never pedalled through that country but are more than willing to write “Follow your dreams!” and encourage you to go there.

 An excerpt from Olivia Round’s interview with Alissa.